 Building Test Models (Prototypes) and Performance Evaluation

-In the product development process, test modeling or prototyping is one of the critical stages before entering final production.
-This phase allows the design and development team to simulate and test the product’s ideas, functions, and features in real-world conditions.
+In the product development process, test modeling, or prototyping, is one of the critical stages before final production.
+This phase enables the design and development team to simulate and evaluate the product’s ideas, functions, and features under real-world conditions.

 Objectives of Prototyping